filiph/egamebook/edgehead/README.md

 When the `pub run build_runner watch` watcher is running, it will, among other things, watch for changes of the text files.
 It will compile the texts into the `lib/writers_input.compiled.dart` file, which is then used by the game itself.

+It is sometimes possible to get the source generation in a bad state.
+This might manifest in build failures such as:

+    Error in BuiltValueGenerator for /edgehead/lib/edgehead_serializers.dart.
+    Broken @SerializersFor annotation.
+Are all the types imported?

+This is often caused by an earlier problem (for example, hitting save while your `egb.txt` files are in some in-between state), which makes the source generator build the files in the wrong order.
+The remedy is to run:

+    pub run build_runner clear

+After this, run the `pub run build_runner watch` command again and all should be good.

 Most behavior and game-related code is in the other files in `lib/`.
 You might want to start with `lib/edgehead_lib.dart`.